 Knog Oi Bell

-Knog's wildly successful 2016 crowdfunding campaign for the Oi differed to most plucky start-ups, as the Australian brand founded in 2002 was already pretty well established for its lights and locks.
-As we said at the time, this was a reinvention of a product that hadn't really changed since it was invented in the 1870s, with the slim design wrapping discreetly around the handlebar.
+Knog’s wildly successful 2016 crowdfunding campaign for the Oi differed from most plucky start-ups, as the Australian brand founded in 2002 was already pretty well established for its lights and locks.
+As we said at the time, this was a reinvention of a product that hadn’t really changed since it was invented in the 1870s, with the slim design wrapping discreetly around the handlebar.

 It was a neat concept, receiving a largely positive road.cc review initially… but then the complaints came in, mostly about the volume (or lack of it) and the spring mechanism breaking off, the latter of which I fell victim to myself.